Kristina01111000/lavendersite/README.md

 - added a separate all products page so shop would work
 - added bundles chunk to top of shop page
 - figure out why shop page was a mess
+- send email to her about bundles update